 - Work Order Entry at Meter Choose Yes or No from drop down list.
 This parameter is only selectable if Use Works Orders is Yes. - Yes enter a work order on the meter keypad.
-With this setting work orders can be sent from the PC or entered at the meter. - No work orders cannot be entered at the meter, they can only be sent from the PC. - Interface Validation Choose Yes or No from drop down list. - Yes Allows third party software to interface with Matrix operating system.
-The meter must be configured to use work orders. - No Does not allow third party software to interface with Matrix operating system. - Use Vehicle ID Choose Yes or No from drop down list.
-When Yes is selected the vehicles identification number (i.e., VIN) is used to identify which vehicle received the fluid dispense (40 characters max).
-This feature will most often be used to track and manage large fleets dispensing fluids into the same vehicle routinely. - Battery Warning Level Choose when a warning is sent to the PC that the battery strength is weakening.
-Can select to be notified when the battery level is down to 5, 10, 15, 20 or 25 percent. - Language Drop down list of languages choices to display messages (such as work order) on meter display.

-• PAC - Selects which PAC (pump air control) is used by the specific meter.
+With this setting work orders can be sent from the PC or entered at the meter. - No work orders cannot be entered at the meter, they can only be sent from the PC. - Interface Validation Choose Yes or No from drop down list. - Yes Allows third party software to interface with Matrix operating system. - No Does not allow third party software to interface with Matrix operating system. - Use Vehicle ID Choose Yes or No from drop down list. - Yes The vehicle's identification number (i.e., VIN) is used to identify which vehicle received the fluid dispense (40 characters max).
+This feature will most often be used to track and manage large fleets dispensing fluids into the same vehicle routinely. - No Does not utilize the Vehicle ID feature. - Battery Warning Level Choose when a warning is sent to the PC that the battery strength is weakening.
+Can select to be notified when the battery level is down to 5, 10, 15, 20 or 25 percent. - Language Drop down list of languages choices to display messages (such as work order) on meter display. - PAC Selects which PAC (pump air control) is used by the specific meter.
 None is the default option.